QubesOS/qubes-doc/configuration/salt.md

 ## Configuring a VM's System from Dom0

-Starting with Qubes R3.2, Salt in Qubes can be used to configure VMs from dom0.
+Salt in Qubes can be used to configure VMs from dom0.
 Simply set the VM name as the target minion name in the top file.
 You can also use the `qubes` pillar module to select VMs with a particular property (see below).